 Incentives, Follow-ups, Compensation to be UsedDescribe incentives that will be given to participants as well as any methods used to avoid penalizing those who do not participate.
 The IRB generally recommends against extra credit in classes.

-- Please refer to the guideline below which will provide you the guidance needed for research being done that includes remuneration in order to choose the appropriate process and method of payment as well as what record keeping requirements are needed.
+- The information below will provide you the guidance needed for research conducted which includes remuneration in order to choose the appropriate process and method of payment as well as what record keeping requirements are needed.

 RiskProvide a complete description of any procedures that may involve any risk to the participant and indicate alternative procedures that may be used, if any.
 The legal or ethical concerns involved should be addressed, safety precautions to be taken should be listed, and a justification for procedures involving risks or discomforts included.
 If the research involves any potential risks to the participant, participants must be advised of the risks and the availability and limits of treatment for any sustained injuries.
 Note that risks may be physical, psychological, social, economic or legal.